1930 FIFA World Cup Group 2

 Group 2 of the 1930 FIFA World Cup began on 14 July 1930 and concluded on 20 July 1930.
 Yugoslavia won the group, and advanced to the semi-finals.
 Brazil and Bolivia failed to advance.

 During the first match, Yugoslavia unexpectedly beat group favorites, Brazil by A score of 2–1, they then proceeded to dominate their next match against Bolivia netting 4 goals.
-Brazil also beat Bolivia with an A score of 4–0.
+Brazil also beat Bolivia by a score of 4–0.